tonlls/FastAuth/README.md

 **Made with ❤️ for the FastAPI community**

-*FastAuth - Secure, Flexible, Production-Ready Authentication for FastAPI*
+*FastAPI Roles Auth - Secure, Flexible, Production-Ready Authentication for FastAPI*